daknob/eldim/README.md

 #### password
 The `password` string is a password that can be supplied by the `password` POST form element that can be used to lookup clients instead of by their IP Address.
 The `password` is checked before the IP Address of the host.
+For security reasons, the field *must* be above 32 characters long.

 ### Example Configuration Files
 There are example configuration files that include all of the above commands